ljohanon06/levi-graphical-unit/Documentation/Color.md

 Since division is a resource and time heavy task, unless the divisor is a power of 2, it is best to avoid it.
 Since 255 is close to 256, we can approximate it by dividing by 256, which is represented by (x >> 8).
 The following formula is used for this approximation.
+In addtion to this, 255 - x is the same as ~x for an 8 bit unsigned number.

 $$\frac{x}{255} \approx (x + 1 + (x >> 8)) >> 8$$